PiotrMiernik/project-2-air-health-data-platform/README.md

 - Collects air quality and disease-related data from public APIs (OpenAQ, WHO, ECDC, Eurostat)
 - Loads raw data into a **data lake** on Amazon S3 (Bronze layer)
-- Transforms json files (parse and flate) into parquet format with AWS Glue Jobs (Silver layer)
+- Transforms json files (parse and flatten) into parquet format with AWS Glue Jobs (Silver layer)
 - Catalogs data using AWS Glue in Silver layer and exposes it in Athena
 - Transforms data through versioned dbt models (Gold layer)
 - Validates and tests code and data via automated CI/CD